-Mariz Tadros is a fellow with the Participation team specialising in the politics and human development of the Middle East.
+Mariz Tadros is a IDS research fellow specialising in the politics and human development of the Middle East.
 Areas of specialisation include democratisation, Islamist politics, gender, sectarianism, human security and religion and development.

 Prior to joining IDS Mariz was an assistant professor of political science at the American University in Cairo, where she taught development studies for many years at an undergraduate and graduate level.